 Joanne has been a professional astrologer and writer since 1996.
 She has a BA degree in Journalism and Creative Writing (from Deakin University) and a Diploma in Education (from La Trobe University).
 She studied Applied Astrology, Greek Mythology and Jungian Psychology (at Astro*Synthesis) and has a Practitioner’s Certificate (from the Federation of Australian Astrologers).

 “Joanne Madeline Moore is one of the world’s best-known Sun sign columnists and the creator of the amazing website Boho Astro.”
 Astrologer Jessica Adams

 Her book ‘Love and Sex Signs’ was originally published by Simon and Schuster, and is now available as an eBook.
 Joanne’s daily, weekly and yearly horoscopes have been published in over 60 newspapers and magazines (and on websites) in the USA, Canada, the United Kingdom, Japan, India, Malaysia, Indonesia, Australia, New Zealand, South Africa and the South Pacific.
 (Sales and syndication are handled by her agent Auspac Media.)
 She also does personal consultations for clients around the world.

-Joanne lives near the scenic Great Ocean Road (in southern Australia) with her Indonesian-speaking musician husband; two surfing Gemini sons; six chooks; two ducks; Dusty [the Diva Dog] and one blind magpie.
-She enjoys music, movies, meditation, reading, cooking vegetarian meals, travelling (especially to Indonesia), walking barefoot on the beach and tending her two-acre permaculture garden.
+Joanne lives on Kirrae Wurrung land near the scenic Great Ocean Road (in southern Australia) with her Indonesian-speaking musician husband; two surfing Gemini sons; six chooks; two ducks; Dusty (the Diva Dog) and one blind magpie.
+She enjoys music, movies, meditation, reading, writing, vegetarian cooking, gardening, travelling and walking barefoot on the local beaches.